-- Metadata, containing the identification of the REO and the data of the specific TOM: - o REO name, description, and identification. - Vocabulary version. - o TOM Code, TOM Name, Security Control, Framework, Assurance Level. - Policies, containing the list of all the obligations associated to the selected TOM.
+- Metadata, containing the identification of the REO and the data of the specific requirement: - o REO name, status, creation date and relevant Cloud Service - o Vocabulary version - TOM Code, TOM Name, Security Control, Framework and Assurance Level - Policies, containing the list of all the obligations associated to the selected requirement.

-These two parts also reflect the two sections that the user can see on the web page when showing a REO: Metadata on the upper part and Policies at the bottom (see Figure 8).
+These two parts also reflect the two sections that the user can see on the web page when showing a REO: Metadata on the upper part, and Policies (Obligations) at the bottom (see Figure 5).